slapxxi/timetrader/README.md

 - [ ] Learn about descriptors.
 - [ ] Learn about meta-classes.
 - [x] Watch a talk about [modern Python patterns and idioms](https://www.youtube.com/watch?t=10&v=LeuChRCByZc) by Alex Martelli.
+- [ ] Learn about the Wheel package format.

+## Python for Finance

+- [ ] Learn about financial applications of Python.
+- [ ] Learn about applications of linear algebra in finance.

-## Networking Principles
+## Python for Networking

-- [ ] Learn about networking principles with Python.
+- [ ] Learn about networking principles.
+- [x] Learn about the fundamentals of web scraping.

 ## Assets Management